 As Christians we believe that Jesus Christ died on the Cross for all of us and was raised from the dead.
 He destroyed the power of death so that all who believe in him might have eternal life.
 We trust that the gift of Christian Faith in the Resurrection of the Dead will bring you hope and strength at this difficult time.

-Once a family member has died when should we contact the Parish ?
+When should we contact the Priest and Parish ?

 During this meeting you will receive all the assistance you need in planning the funeral of your deceased family member.